 – Surface preparation required (eg. strip and re-line versus new construction)

-– Access to the tank and surrounding area.
+– Access to the equipment and surrounding area.

-Abtrex has facilities in Michigan, Indiana, Pennsylvania, Texas and Cambridge, Ontario.
-Our crews have worked throughout North America and as remotely as China, Brazil, Norway, Korea, Germany and Mexico.
+Abtrex has facilities in Indiana, Pennsylvania, Texas, and Alabama.
+Our crews have worked throughout North America and as remotely as China, Brazil, Norway, Korea, Germany, Poland and Mexico.

 I’ve used other lining and coating systems that have delaminated or flaked off prematurely.
 What is the bonding strength of rubber lining?